I didn't know it that night, but this was to be the last time I’d see my father.

 and lemons.
 Further out, beyond the reach

-of water pipes and hoses,
+of water pipes

 are arid places with clusters of spiky succulents,